chollenbeck/rad_haplotyper/README.md

             (tag)

     -d, --depth
-            Specify a depth of sampling for building haplotypes [Default:
+            Specify a depth of sampling reads for building haplotypes [Default: 20]
-            20]

     -m, --miss_cutoff
             Missing data cutoff for removing loci from the final output.
 For